kshia/MyFlixRepo/README.md

 ## Notes

 I had trouble with combining the ViewHolder pattern and the Heterogenous ListViews.
+Making the emulator work with Youtube was also difficult.

+## Open-source libraries used

+- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
+- [Picasso](http://square.github.io/picasso/) - Image loading and caching library for Android

 ## License